A JWST investigation into the bar fraction at redshifts 1 < z < 3: Discussion

 \section{Discussion}

-Using NIRCam F444W images, corresponding to NIR rest-frame at $1 \leq z \leq 3$, the visually identified fraction of disc galaxies hosting a bar at redshifts $z = 1 - 2$ is $\sim 20$ per cent, which decreases to $\sim 10$ per cent at redshifts $z = 2 - 3$.
-We found the bar fraction obtained from the F444W JWST images to be about three to four times greater than the bar fraction obtained using F160W HST images, as shown in Figure \ref{Fig: bar_frac}.
-In fact, the value of the bar fraction at $z = 1 - 2$, that we derive using HST images, matches perfectly the estimate from \citet[][see their Fig. 6]{Simmons_2014}{}{} who also use HST data for their estimates.
+Using NIRCam F444W images, corresponding to NIR rest-frame at $1 \leq z \leq 3$, the visually identified fraction of disc galaxies hosting a bar at redshifts $z = 1 - 2$ is $\sim 18$ per cent, which decreases to $\sim 14$ per cent at redshifts $z = 2 - 3$.
+We found the bar fraction obtained from the F444W JWST images to be greater than that obtained using F160W HST images by a factor of about two, as shown in Figure \ref{Fig: bar_frac}.
+Our value of the bar fraction at $z = 1 - 2$, which we derive using HST images, is in line with the estimate from \citet[][see their Fig. 6]{Simmons_2014}{}{} who also use HST data for their estimates.
 This begs the question, why do we find more bars in JWST than in HST images?
 Considering that the parent sample was chosen to contain sources present in both HST CANDELS and JWST CEERS and that the same bar-detection method was applied to both the JWST F444W and HST F160W images, the considerable difference between the JWST and HST bar fractions at each redshift bin implies that the identification of bars in disc galaxies is dependent on the sensitivity and wavelength range of the instrument; the bar fraction increases at longer wavelengths and with improved sensitivity.
-Defining the resolution of an instrument as the full-width half maximum (FWHM) of the empirical point spread function (PSF), the resolution of HST at 1.6 $\mu$m is \ang{;;0.151}\footnote{PSF FWHM taken from the HST user documentation: \url{https://hst-docs.stsci.edu/wfc3ihb/chapter-7-ir-imaging-with-wfc3/7-6-ir-optical-performance}} and the resolution of JWST at 4.44 $\mu$m is \ang{;;0.145}\footnote{PSF FWHM taken from the JWST user documentation: \url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-performance/nircam-point-spread-functions}}, and therefore, our result do not give insight into the bar fraction dependence on resolution.
+Spatial resolution does not play a role here.
+Defining the resolution of an instrument as the full-width half maximum (FWHM) of the empirical point spread function (PSF), the resolution of HST at 1.6 $\mu$m is \ang{;;0.151}\footnote{PSF FWHM taken from the HST user documentation: \url{https://hst-docs.stsci.edu/wfc3ihb/chapter-7-ir-imaging-with-wfc3/7-6-ir-optical-performance}} and the resolution of JWST at 4.44 $\mu$m is \ang{;;0.145}\footnote{PSF FWHM taken from the JWST user documentation: \url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-performance/nircam-point-spread-functions}}, and therefore, both instrumental setups have very similar resolution.

+Interestingly, the HST bar fractions at the two redshift bins do not change significantly after applying the 95\% mass completeness limit, whereas the JWST bar fraction at $2 < z \leq 3$ increases substantially (although within the error bars).
+This may reflect the ability of JWST to detect more low-mass discs at high redshifts than HST, but still not facilitate the finding of the presumably shorter bars in low-mass discs, since the spatial resolutions of the HST and JWST images used in this work are comparable.